IsmailSalehCode/desktop-break-reminder/README.md

    - The timer is paused.

 **TODOs**
-- Implementations of requirements 1. and 5. can conflict with each other.
-Resolve that.
+- Implementations of requirements 1. and 5. can conflict with each other in a non-breaking way.
 - New setting: Auto-start on user login?

 After I finish all TODOs an installer will be provided in a public repo.
 The `README.MD` of the public repo will have a manual with screenshots of the app.